 Sometimes it starts when we are younger.

-When parents have things they feel inadequate about, they usually take those feelings out on their children.
-If they have unresolved trauma, they will most likely have adverse reactions to their children during parenting.
+When parents feel inadequate, they usually take those feelings out on their children.
+If they have unresolved trauma, they will most likely pass on their hurt feelings to their children during parenting.

 If a parent is angry toward their child often, the child may pick up on that anger and assume they have done something to deserve this kind of treatment.
 Therefore, self-loathing is born.